Author: Jeff White

 Cannonsville Reservoir Release 500 cfs

-Today will be 81 degrees with sun and clouds mixed.
+Today will be 78 degrees with some clouds and a slight chance of rain.
 Wind will be 5 – 10 mph from the South.

 What’s Hatching: